wdi-sg/project-1/README.md

 1. The starting page.

 ![](images/project1-wireframe/project1-wireframe-02.jpg)
-2. Press new game button will show a popup modal to show player the colour sequence to follow.
+2. Press new game button will show a popup modal to show player the color sequence to follow.

 ![](images/project1-wireframe/project1-wireframe-03.jpg)
 3. Press Let's Go button to start the game.
 Timer will start as well.
 Solve the puzzle and press the corresponding button below.